Premkambaliya/Git_task/solution_task_list_02.md

    git commit -m "Fixed a typo"
    git push origin fix-typo
    ```
+    ans:- make new branch and switch branch

+    ans:- echo using for make a new file and in file write a message

+    ans:- after git add you use git commit that useing for any message write in file in your repo

+    ans:- git push use for push repo in github

 3. Open a pull request on GitHub.
-   *  Fork: Forking a repository on GitHub creates a copy of someone else's repository under your own GitHub account.
+   *  Fork: Forking a repository on GitHub creates a copy of someone repository in your own GitHub account.

-*   git clone <forked-repo-url>: This command clones your forked repository from GitHub to your local machine.
+*   git clone <forked-repo-url>: This command clones your forked repository from GitHub to your local .

- *  git checkout -b <branch-name> : This command creates a new branch and switches to it.
+ *  git checkout -b <branch-name> : This command creates a new branch and switches to that branch.

-  * echo "Typo Fixed" >> README.md: This command adds the text "Typo fixed" to the end of the README.md file.
+  * echo "Typo Fixed" >> README.md: This command add some text "Typo fixed" in README.md file.

   * git add README.md: Stages the README.md file for committ.

-  * git commit -m "Fixed a typo": Commits the staged changes, with a message.
+  * git commit -m "Fixed a typo": Commits changes with a message.

- *  git push origin fix-typo: This command pushes fix-typo branch and its changes the fork on GitHub.
+ *  git push origin fix-typo: This command pushes fix-typo branch and changes the fork on GitHub.

    #### **Task 17: Simulating Team Collaboration**